 5. Low Maintenance Countertop

 When it comes to maintaining your countertops, you’re going to love how low key quartz is.
 Because it does not require resin to seal the tops, you do not have to find special cleaners as you do with other countertop selections.
-The tops are non-porous which means you do not have to worry about a spill or accident on the material.
+The tops are non-porous, like solid surface kitchen countertops, which means you do not have to worry about a spill or accident on the material.
 Simply wipe it up and it’s gone.
 There’s no staining involved because the countertop will not soak up the liquid like others can.
 Another benefit is that the quartz will not become dull over time.
 However, be aware that it can dull your utensils if you cut on the quartz directly.
 Cleanup is super simple with just mild soap, water, and a soft rag on a daily basis.

 6. Quartz is NOT Quartzite